GoGoCarl/paperclip-cloudinary/README.md

-# Paperclip::Cloudinary
+# paperclip-cloudinary

-Paperclip-cloudinary allows simple storage of image assets to a Cloudinary instance.
+paperclip-cloudinary allows simple storage of image assets to a Cloudinary instance.

-Cloudinary is an image, file and video hosting service that allows for dynamic, on-the-fly transformations of images with fast results.
+[Cloudinary](http://cloudinary.com) is an image, file and video hosting service that allows for dynamic, on-the-fly transformations of images with fast results.
 There is a free tier to allow you to get started immediately, with paid tiers available once you start gaining traction.